NEFT Full Form, Meaning, Features, Benefits and How to do NEFT

 NEFT fund transfers can be done online via internet banking or mobile banking.
 Here are the steps to follow to transfer funds via NEFT:

-• Visit your bank’s official portal and log in to its net banking portal.
-Alternatively, download the bank’s mobile application and sign in.
+Step 1: Visit your bank’s official website and log in to the net banking portal.
+You can also use the bank’s mobile app by downloading it and signing in with your credentials.

-• Navigate to the fund transfer section.
-It could be labelled ‘Transfers’, ‘Payment’, ‘Fund Transfer’, or ‘Pay’.
+Step 2: Go to the fund transfer section.
+It might be labelled as ‘Transfers’‘Payments’‘Fund Transfer’, or simply ‘Pay’.

-• Double-check the above details and enter the amount you want to transfer.
+Step 5: Once the beneficiary is added and approved, recheck all details and enter the amount you wish to transfer.

-• Enter the OTP (One-time Password) received in your registered mobile number and click ‘Confirm’.
+Step 6: Enter the OTP (One-Time Password) received on your registered mobile number and click on ‘Confirm’ to complete the NEFT transaction.

 Upon transfer of the amount to your bank account, you will receive a confirmation via SMS or email.